-Is Organic Peace Silk vegan, vegan-friendly or cruelty-free?
+Is Organic Peace Silk Vegan, Vegan-friendly and Cruelty-Free?

-There is a question.
-Last year, vegan actor, Benedict Cumberbatch brought cruelty-free fashion to the Met Gala wearing a vegan bamboo suit with a "peace silk" shirt.
-And to our delight, vegan actress, Izabella Miko shared on her Instagram feed the "New morning uncomfortable habits" wearing our very own Organic Peace Silk camisole PJ set, so funny you must watch!
-So personally, I am inclined to say Organic Peace Silk is vegan-friendly.
+In 2019, vegan actor Benedict Cumberbatch brought cruelty-free fashion to the Met Gala, wearing a vegan bamboo suit with a "peace silk" shirt.
+And to our delight, vegan actress Izabella Miko shared the "New morning uncomfortable habits" on her Instagram feed wearing our Organic Peace Silk camisole PJ set.
+Both are known vegans, so naturally, we have the question: Is organic peace silk vegan?

-However, just with many beliefs, practices and philosophies, the form all varies significantly between individuals.
-As much as we love this fine fabric, in the age of conscious fashion, we feel it's essential to understand the production practices behind the choices we make:
+However, as with many beliefs, practices and philosophies, the form is personal and varies significantly between individuals.
+As much as we love this delicate fabric, in the age of conscious consumerism, we feel it's essential to understand the production practices behind the choices we make:

-At Ethical Kind, the Organic Peace Silk is primarily Tussar silk extracted from silkworms living in the wild that feed on leaves of organic Asan trees.
+Organic Peace Silk is primarily Tussar silk extracted from silkworms living in the wild that feed on leaves of organic Asan trees.
 The cocoons are only collected after the silkworm completed its metamorphosis into a butterfly.
-These are essential species, like bees in preserving biodiversity.
-To protect these silkworms, the silk farmers patrol the farm area to warn off predators like snakes and spiders, and mosquito nets protect young silkworms, and no harmful fertiliser, pesticides or chemicals are used in the production.
-The resulting threads are spun to yarn and weaved into textiles; it's very different to the making of conventional silk.
+These are essential species, like bees, in preserving the planet's biodiversity.
+To protect these silkworms, the silk farmers patrol the farm area to warn off predators like snakes and spiders, and mosquito nets protect young silkworms.
+No harmful fertiliser, pesticides or chemicals are used in the production.

 Check out the Organic Peace Silk Collection here.
 If you have any questions or comments, please drop us a message at email@example.com